 - Also, having multiple copies of your data is essential if or when you need to recover your data to a specific point in time.

 You will also want to name ideal recovery points and recovery times for your business:

-RPO (Recovery Point Objective) – Do you need data restored from a week ago, or do you need data restored from an hour ago?
+RPO (Recovery Point Objective) determines how far back you need data recovered.
+Do you need data restored from a week ago, or do you need data restored from an hour ago?

-RTO (Recovery Time Objective) – You may be able to restore data from an hour ago, but if it takes two weeks to get it, is that acceptable?
+RTO (Recovery Time Objective) is the time in which it takes to recover the information.
+You may be able to restore data from an hour ago, but if it takes two weeks to get it, is that acceptable?
 Probably not.

 You can determine ideal RPO and RTO for your company, but this requires knowing what your business owner or stakeholders are willing tolerate.
 Lack of ownership/stakeholder input and documentation is the most overlooked portion of a sufficient Business Recovery Plan.
 If you get a ransomware attack and have the right tools in place, you can discard an infected server and recover data from a backup within minutes.
 Then again, the tighter the time frame, the more expensive backup solutions become.

 4. What Does Your Current IT Infrastructure Look Like?

 How old are your current servers?
 If they’re new, maybe you just need to upgrade storage on your current hosts.
 Alternatively, if your servers are five years old, you might want to look at a simplified environment, like hyperconverged, to refresh your entire infrastructure.